Hannah Monson

 Hannah Monson (born 21 April 1992) is an Australian actress best known for her role as Kirstie Darrow in the ABC drama Glitch.
 Since 2023, she has starred as Nicolette Stone on Network 10's soap opera drama Neighbours.

+Monson was born and grew up in Mildura, a regional city in North West Victoria, Australia.
+She moved with her family to Melbourne at the age of twelve.